simple-acme/simple-acme.github.io/reference/plugins/store/index.md

 ---
+settings:
+    - Store.DefaultStore
+arguments:
+    - store
 ---
 # Store plugins
 Store plugins are responsible for storing issued certificates in their permanent location(s).
-The program will cache the certificate in a `.pfx` file in its CertificatePath (which defaults to `%programdata%\simple-acme\$baseuri$\certificates`) but these files are protected by file system rights and random passwords to prevent local non-administrators from obtaining keys.
+The program will cache the certificate in a `.pfx` file in its cache but these files are protected by file system rights and random passwords to prevent local non-administrators from obtaining keys.
 Store plugins are responsible for making the certificates accessible to the application(s) that need them.

-## Multiple
-More than one plugin can run by choosing them in order of execution.
-In interactive mode you will be asked, for unattended mode you can provide a comma separated list, e.g. `‑‑store certificatestore,pemfiles`

-## Default
-The default is the [Windows Certificate Store](/reference/plugins/store/certificatestore).
-This can be changed in [settings.json](/reference/settings).

 ## None
 To instruct the program not to use any store, for example when your installation